Glass Room Extension Cost

 Types of Glass Room Extensions

-Frameless Glass Rooms
+Frameless Glass Box Extension

-A frameless glass room is made primarily of glass panels without much visible structural framing.
+A frameless glass box extension is made primarily of glass panels without much visible structural framing.
 Essentially, it provides an unobstructed, clear view, letting in ample natural light and creating an open, modern aesthetic.
 These are the types of glass room that will cost around £40,000 and are most commonly installed.

 Pros: